 Take a look at your total debt (money management tip No. 2).
 Is there anything you can refinance for a lower rate?
 Maybe it’s transferring a balance to a credit card with lower interest.
 Or, it’s consolidating student loans.
 It’s worth combing through your debt with a fine tooth comb to see if you can find a way to save.

-10. Find What Works – And Keep Doing It
+Tip #10: Find What Works – and Keep Doing It

 Another common maxim that applies to money management is “if it’s not broke, don’t fix it.”
 Once you find a system that works, don’t get distracted by new apps or conflicting financial advice.